Search results for:

 If you have a Linux server with multiple users on it, there are some cases you have written a custom script/tool that you want to make available to other users.
-In order to do so, you simply need to put the script into a location all users have access to, and set the scripts permissions to allow reading and execution by the users you want running the script.
+You need to put the script into a location all users have access to and set the script permissions to allow reading and execution by the users you want running the script.

 #!/bin/bash echo "Hello $USER!"

-Note: The following commands would need to be run either as the root user, or using the
+Note: The following commands would need to be run either as the root user or using the sudo command.

 cp /path/to/hello.sh /usr/local/bin

-Second: Optionally, you can then change ownership of the file to more securely limit who is able to run this script.
-For example, you can change the owner of the file to root, so that only root can edit the file, and can change the group for the file, to restrict being able to run the script to members of that group.
+Second: Optionally, you can then change ownership of the file to limit who can run this script more securely.
+For example, you can change the file owner to root so that only root can edit the file and can change the group for the file to restrict being able to run the script to members of that group.

-As an example, this changes the owernship to root, with the group ‘hello’:
+As an example, this changes the ownership to root, with the group 'hello':

 chown root:hello /usr/local/bin/hello.sh